 During the school camp boys and girls sleep in separate rooms.
-If possible, boys and girls use separate toilets and showers.
-If the situation requires it, it is possible that a pupil sleeps in the room of the Director (in a separate bed).
-This only happens after consultation with the entire staff team present.
+If possible, boys and girls use separate showers.
+If the situation requires it, it is possible that a student sleeps in the room of teaching staff (in a separate bed).
+This only happens after consultation with entire staff team present.

-During times when pupils are getting clothes on/off or changing outfits the relevant classrooms are only entered by staff members after a clear, pre-agreed signal.
-In this way, the developing feelings of self-consciousness of boys and girls are considered
+During times when students are getting clothes on/off or changing outfits the relevant classrooms are only entered by staff members after a clear pre-agreed signal.
+In this way, the developing feelings of self-consciousness of boys and girls are considered.